10xJSChad/climenu/README.md

 ## climenu
 C application for creating interactive text menus with custom buttons.
 Menus can be read from config files or stdin, navigate using keys, and execute shell commands easily.
-Useful for simplifying command execution and organization, but can also be used to quickly create more advanced menu applications.
+Useful for simplifying command execution and organization, but can also be used to quickly create more advanced menu applications.<br><br>
+Do not question why it's called **cli**menu when it created tuis.

 ### Basic example (example.conf):